Learning at RIX encompasses research, including our programme of inclusive research projects, and training.

 We hold community events where delegates can share their experience and ideas with their peers as well as give us valuable feedback about our software and other resources.

 We offer training, advice and support as part of our subscription packages so that people using our Wiki and EasySurvey software can feel confident as they step into the world of digital advocacy.
-We have a wealth of training resources on our dedicated website including support for Wiki builders, leaders and coordinators in the form of video lectures, webinars and short online courses in subjects like multimedia advocacy and person centred planning.
+We have a wealth of training resources for Wiki builders, leaders and coordinators in the form of video lectures, webinars and short online courses in subjects like multimedia advocacy and person centred planning.
 We also provide telephone support for people who encounter a problem or difficulty whilst using our software.
 Although the solution will usually be found in our online user guides, we understand the need for a responsive multi-channel service.